developer0hye/PyTorch-Deformable-Convolution-v2/README.md

 ## Test

-In the [paper](https://arxiv.org/abs/1811.11168), authors mentioned the network's ability to model geometric transformation with DCNv2 is considerably enhanced.
+In the [paper](https://arxiv.org/abs/1811.11168), authors mentioned that the network's ability to model geometric transformation with DCNv2 is considerably enhanced.

 I verified it with scale augmentation.